-Federal legislative analysts reported earlier this year that only about 160,000 people had short-term medical insurance policies in 2016, before the benefit period limit took effect.
+Federal legislative analysts reported earlier this year that only about 160,000 people had short-term medical insurance policies in 2016, before the coverage period limit took effect.

-Short-term medical insurance issuers and many regulators have argued that the benefit period caps limits consumers’ access to a useful product that has been around for decades.
+Short-term medical insurance issuers and many regulators have argued that the coverage period caps limits consumers’ access to a useful product that has been around for decades.